Discovering Graph Generating Dependencies for Property Graph Profiling: GGDMiner Framework

-Given the constant value $cons$ and its (dis)similarity to all other cluster values, we execute a function called FindIntervals that will discretize these (dis)similarity values in a way that maximizes the support/frequency of each value interval, the intervals correspond to the threshold values of the discovered constraint.
-The discretization process also takes into consideration the decision boundary of the attribute domain, which means that the discovered constraints should be at least $\upsilon$ similar to be considered a differential constraint and the intervals discovered should have at least $\kappa$ difference between them.
-Any interval in which the support is higher than $\tau$ is added as a new constraint in the result set of the procedure.
+Considering the set of values of each cluster $c$, we choose the best value in the cluster $c$ to be used as the constant $cons$.
+The idea is to choose a constant value that maximizes the support of the differential constraint as much as possible, therefore, we select the value with the lowest average (dis)similarity to all other values in the cluster.
+Finally, considering the value chosen for $cons$ and the (dis)similarity to the other value in the cluster, we identify which intervals of (dis)similarity values have support/frequency bigger than $\tau$.
+The intervals correspond to the threshold values of the discovered constraint.
+This function also considers the decision boundary of the attribute domain, which means that the discovered constraints should be at least $\upsilon$ similar to be considered a differential constraint, and the intervals discovered should have at least $\kappa$ difference between them.
+Any interval with higher support than $\tau$ is added as a new constraint.

-Next, we execute a similar algorithm to discover a differential constraint of the type $\delta(x.A,x'.B) \le t$, in which a variable attribute is compared to (possibly other) variable attribute is very similar to the described algorithm.
+We execute a similar algorithm to discover a differential constraint of the type $\delta(x.A,x'.B) \le t$, in which a variable attribute is compared to (possibly other) variable attribute.
 However, in this case, instead of verifying which attributes are on the list of most important attributes, we verify which attributes can be paired/compared to other attributes.
-Thus, since we do not have a cluster pre-built in the preprocess step, instead we use the pass join algorithm to cluster the values of each pair of attributes (same procedure as when building the similarity indexes in the pre-processing step).
-Then for each cluster, we discretize the (dis)similarity values in the same way as in FindIntervals, with the goal of maximizing the support of each interval.
-Any discovered interval in which the support is higher than $\tau$ is added to the result set.
+Thus, since we do not have a cluster pre-built in the pre-processing step, instead, we use the pass join algorithm to cluster the values of each pair of attributes (same procedure as when building the similarity indexes in the pre-processing step) and repeat the process described before to discover the differential constraints.

-Observe that not all attributes of each variable are in the list of important attributes and, since at each edge extension we consider only the variables that are new to this graph pattern the number of possible differential constraints is bounded and limited.
-We use a naive implementation for the discovery of differential constraints as our main goal in GGDMiner is to systemize the discovery of GGDs in a framework solution.
-Algorithms used in vertical and horizontal expansion can be substituted by other algorithms with the same output, as long as answer graph can be used to represent a lattice node.